American Investment Council Guidelines for Responsible Investing

-The AIC membership has adopted a set of comprehensive responsible investment guidelines that they will apply prior to investing in companies and during their period of ownership.
+The American Investment Council (AIC) membership has adopted a set of comprehensive responsible investment guidelines that they will apply prior to investing in companies and during their period of ownership.
 The guidelines cover environmental, health, safety, labor, governance, and social issues.

 - Consider environmental, public health, safety, and social issues associated with target companies when evaluating whether to invest in a particular company or entity, as well as during the period of ownership.